“What have you come as?” Ruben said.

-The artist moved forward but stopped when he saw Sina.
+The artist jumped forward but braked when he saw Sina.

 “What do you think you’re doing?”
 Ruben said.

 “Your name’s all over my house, but it’s not on the lease, so how does that make sense?”

 “That’s not my name.”

 The artist glanced at Takia.
 She looked back at him then at Ruben.
 “Okay, I’m sorry.”

 Takia stood nervously with her hands in her pocket.
-“He was carrying my stuff for me that’s all.
+“He was carrying my stuff for me that’s all.”

 Ruben watched Takia take the bag off the artist.
 “It was you?”

 “Yeah, it was.
 What’s your problem anyway?
 It’s a house party.
 Whoever puts one on expects their place to get ruined.”

 “Can I go now?” the artist said.

-Ruben turned around and made his way out of the living room with Sina behind him.
+Ruben ignored him and made his way out of the living room with Sina behind him.